Koumbaya/Kopesh/Readme.md

 #TODO :

-- qmk : leds, better OLED library
+- qmk : better OLED library
+- add a few mm on the curout for the oled on the metal plate
-- 3D printed case
+- another 3D printed case

 #THANKS
 - the MKBDFR community for the help with Kicad, shoutout to @Druz for the Christian stencil : https://github.com/mkbdfr/fancy-kicad-stuff